CLOSED AS OF MAY 31, 2021

 for Loan Forgiveness

-The SBA is reporting that funding for the Paycheck Protection Program in the agency's general fund is no longer available and that new applications have ended at this time.
-You may be able to secure funding from a Community Financial institution (CFI) by using the Lender Match tool on SBA.gov.
+The SBA is reporting that funding for the Paycheck Protection Program is no longer available and that new applications have ended at this time.
+Applications that were previously submitted to the SBA may continue processing.
+Applicants who submitted via Biz2Credit may login to their account to complete the application process and any outstanding requirements.

 PPP LOANS INFO